-Chanel J12 Turns 20 With A New In-House Movement
+The New Chanel J12 Is Armed With A New In-House Movement

 For a fashion brand, Chanel possesses serious clout as a watchmaker.
 It has worked with some of the best in the industry including respected movement makers Roman Gauthier and Audemars Piguet Renaud & Papi.
 In recent years, it has also been quietly acquiring stakes in F.P.
 Journe and, most recently, movement maker Kenissi to bolster its technical capability.